Ducks’ power play gets on track in 3-2 win over Canadiens

 ANAHEIM, Calif.
 (AP) — Mason McTavish and Jakob Silfverberg scored power-play goals in the third period and the Anaheim Ducks extended their point streak to five games, beating the Montreal Canadiens 3-2 on Friday night.

 Jayson Megna also scored for Anaheim, which is 4-0-1 during its streak.
-John Gibson stopped 26 shots.
+John Gibson stopped 26 shots and Derek Grant had two assists.

+“I thought we were rested.
+I think it helped Montreal played last night,” Ducks coach Dallas Eakins said.
+“I thought everybody was involved in our power play and it came up big.

+“The other thing too is we were in a game in kind of own weight class here, too.
+I think when you’re in those kind of games, you show a little bit better.
+As we go on the road here and get some desperate teams, I hope we can keep that level of play up.”

 Jonathan Drouin had a goal and an assist while Nick Suzuki also scored for Montreal.
 Sam Montembeault made 30 saves.
 The Canadiens have dropped two straight and three of their last four.